-Professional, government agencies, and corporations often host conferences in which researchers can present new material and ideas to their peers.
+Professional organizations, government agencies, and corporations often host conferences in which researchers can present new material and ideas to their peers.
 Conferences tend to be large multi-day events while a symposium is a smaller gathering, usually conducted in one day.
 Learn how to format symposia citations in APA 6 correctly to add this material to your APA citation research paper.

 Important current research is often presented at meetings and symposia, which is then published in periodicals, such as journals or even published in a book.
 These proceedings can be a good source for researching your school paper.
-It’s not difficult to cite published proceedings in APA format as it follows the book citation.
-If they’ve been published, you may also cite poster presentations the same way, if published.
+It’s not difficult to cite published proceedings in APA 6 format as it follows the book citation.
+If they’ve been published, you may also cite poster presentations the same way.

-However, if the paper or presentation has not been published formally, use this format:
+If the paper or presentation has not been published formally, use this format for your citation:

 Contributor, A.A., Contributor, B.B., Contributor, C.C., & Contributor, D.D.
 (Year, Month).
 Title of contribution.
 In E.E.
 Chairperson (Chair).
 Title of symposium.
 Symposium conducted at the meeting of Organization Name, Location.

-As part of a larger conference, which may be held over the course of several days, presenters may include poster presentations.
+As part of larger conference, which may be held over the course of several days, presenters may include poster presentations.
 Much like the science fair projects you created in school, these posters provide data in appealing, visual ways.
-Poster presentations also include a list of sources.
-This list may be handed out on a separate sheet or included on the poster itself, much like a slide show citation list.
+What’s more, poster presentations also include a list of sources.
+This list may be handed out on a separate sheet or included on the poster itself, much like a slideshow citation list.

 Presenter, A.A.
 (Year, Month).
 Title of paper or poster.
 Paper or poster session presented at the meeting of Organization Name, Location.

-It takes a little more work to find published and unpublished proceedings of symposia, poster and other presentations, but it gives depth to your research and provides current thought on ongoing research areas.
+It takes a little more work to find published and unpublished proceedings of symposia, meeting, poster and other presentations.
+However, including these sources adds depth to your research and provides current thought on ongoing research areas.